kesavandevops/devops-portfolio/06-enterprise-project/README.md

 ---

-## 🎯 What This Project Demonstrates to Interviewers
+## 🎯 What This Project Demonstrates

 * Real-world CI/CD using **Jenkins Pipelines**
 * Security-first approach with **Trivy** image scanning